openstack-archive/dragonflow/doc/source/specs/publish_subscribe_abstraction.rst

  |               |
  +---------------+

-The mechanism in which to implement the publisher and subscriber is totally abstracted from Dragonflow and can later be changed and optimized.
+Implementation approach of the publisher and subscriber is totally abstracted from Dragonflow and can later be changed and optimized.